 Part C. Technical elective units (24 points)

-Students complete four technical elective units from the following:
+Students admitted at entry level 1 complete four technical elective units (24 points) from their specialisation:

 Note: Not all units will be available each year.

-- ENG4700 Engineering technology for biomedical imaging and sensing
+- Engineering technology for biomedical imaging and sensing

 Successful completion of this postgraduate specialisation can be counted towards meeting the requirements for the following single degree: